trinhjorwe/zomato-restaurants/README.md

 # Zomato Restaurants
-What is the average price of the Sydney's Top 100 restuarants?
+What is the average price of the Sydney's Top 100 restaurants?
 Have a guess before you find out the answer below!

 We will go through a simple introduction into how to extract data using the Zomato API.